-Tags5 whys, 5S, change management, continuous improvement, EVSM, fishbone diagrams, free webinar, government, kaizen, lean, lean administration, lean advisors, Lean Advisors Team, lean assessment, lean case studies, lean education, lean executives, lean facility, lean government, lean healthcare, lean hospitals, lean leadership, lean management, lean manufacturing, lean online training, lean process, lean success, lean supervisor, lean transformation, lean webinar, lean workshops, management capacity, mistake proofing, poka yoke, problem solving, process improvement, root cause analysis, Seminars, six sigma, standard leadership roles, standard roles, standard work, US, value stream mapping, value stream mapping government
+Tags5 whys, 5S, change management, continuous improvement, EVSM, fishbone diagrams, free webinar, government, Intersol, kaizen, lean, lean administration, lean advisors, Lean Advisors Team, lean assessment, lean case studies, lean education, lean executives, lean facility, lean government, lean healthcare, lean hospitals, lean leadership, lean management, lean manufacturing, lean online training, lean process, lean success, lean supervisor, lean transformation, lean webinar, lean workshops, management capacity, mistake proofing, poka yoke, problem solving, process improvement, root cause analysis, Seminars, six sigma, standard leadership roles, standard roles, standard work, value stream mapping, value stream mapping government

 A very commonly-implemented intervention when attempting to mistake-proof a process involving humans is the double-check.
 Double-checks are, by their nature, waste.
 Often, double-checks are put in place as temporary stop-gap measures while more effective, value-adding countermeasures are devised and implemented.
 Continue reading